The PSA test is a blood test used primarily to screen for prostate cancer.

 - PSA-raising factors.
-Besides cancer, other conditions that can raise PSA levels include an enlarged prostate (benign prostatic hyperplasia, or BPH) and an inflamed or infected prostate (prostatitis).
+Besides cancer, other conditions that can raise PSA levels include an enlarged prostate (also known as benign prostatic hyperplasia or BPH) and an inflamed or infected prostate (prostatitis).
 Also, PSA levels normally increase with age.

 - Misleading results.
 The test doesn't always provide an accurate result.
 An elevated PSA level doesn't necessarily mean you have cancer.
-And many men diagnosed with prostate cancer have a normal PSA level.
+And it's possible to have prostate cancer and also have a normal PSA level.

 - Overdiagnosis.
-Studies have estimated that between 23 and 42 percent of men with prostate cancer detected by PSA tests have tumors that wouldn't result in symptoms during their lifetimes.
-These symptom-free tumors are considered overdiagnoses — identification of cancer not likely to cause poor health or to present a risk to the man's life.
+Some prostate cancers detected by PSA tests will never cause symptoms or lead to death.
+These symptom-free cancers are considered overdiagnoses — identification of cancer not likely to cause poor health or to present a risk of death.